Lured of the Rings

 Sharsa waved to the pair happily as she smiled with satisfaction.
 That satisfaction increased, when her husband debased himself properly to be used as a stepping stool, so as to allow her to climb up onto his palfrey.
 She then allowed him to seat himself behind her, as they began their long journey to her home.

-“There goes another satisfied customer.”
+“There goes another gratified customer.”
 Takane said, grinning as she watched the two depart.

 “So how many does that make?”
-Gallandia asked, business like.
+Gallandia asked, switching to business mode.

 “Aaah, let’s see.”
 Takane said as she consulted her notes.
 “Frotho there, will make number seventeen for this month alone.”
 Pulling out a crystal ball, she consulted something unseen.
 “Oops, looks like I’m going to need your services again, Gallandia.”